iotml99/CertBundleGenerator/README.md

 5. **"Bundle validation failed"**
    - Check for corrupted certificates or invalid PEM format
    - Verify bundle size is within specified limits

+6. **Missing intermediate certificates**
+   - Install OpenSSL for complete certificate chain support
+   - Without OpenSSL, only server certificates are included
+   - Some applications require full certificate chains for proper SSL validation

+7. **Root-only mode not working**
+   - Root-only bundles may not work with all SSL clients
+   - Missing intermediate certificates can cause validation failures
+   - Use full chain mode for better compatibility
+   - Consider root-only only for specific use cases (embedded systems, CA trust stores)

 ### Performance Tips